 If you hold units of a Fund in a registered plan, the pro rata share of the Fund's net income and net realized capital gains relating to that series of units will be paid into the registered plan and any taxable capital gains arising on a disposition of units will be realized by the registered plan, and such amounts will generally not be subject to income tax.
-Withdrawals from registered plans are generally taxable to the investor (other than withdrawals from a trust governed by a tax-free savings account and portions of certain payments made from a trust governed by a registered disability savings plan).
-Withdrawals of contributions from registered education savings plans are not taxable; however, withdrawals of income or capital gains that those contributions earn are taxable.
+Withdrawals from registered plans are generally taxable to the investor (other than withdrawals from a trust governed by TFSAs and FHSAs and certain permitted withdrawals from Registered Disability Savings Plans ("RDSPs") and RESPs).